 Custom Processing Services Blog

-Particle separation methods have been used since the earliest days of civilization.
-Consider, for example, how grain is separated from chaff in agricultural threshing, or how wheat germ is removed from flour after that grain has been milled.
+Particle distribution and separation techniques have been used since the dawn of civilization.
+For example, early agricultural societies separated grain from chaff during threshing or removed wheat germ from flour after milling.

-Toll processors and manufacturers use several types of screening and separation methods, and a wide range of classifying and screening equipment, to remove unwanted particles from the final product.
-Particle size cut points can range from microns to millimeters.
+Today, toll processors and manufacturers rely on various screening and separation methods, along with specialized classifying and screening equipment, to achieve precise particle distribution and remove unwanted materials.
+These processes can target particle size cut points ranging from microns to millimeters.

 Particles may need to be removed from a final bulk solid lot because they’re an unwanted material, or because they are too coarse or too fine.
 Processing industries that call for particle separation techniques include: